pcanz/pPEG/docs/PrattParsing.md

     console.log(tree); // [ '+', [ '+', '1', [ '*', '2', '3' ] ], '4' ]

-The `pratt` function has an `lbp` paramater that is given the binding power (to the right) of the left operator (the previous operator).
+The `pratt` function has an `lbp` parameter that is given the binding power (to the right) of the left operator (the previous operator).

 If the next operator has a higher binding power (to its left) then the tree will be built to the right in a loop with recursion that sets the next `lbp` left operator binding power.